Wrongful Death Claims in South Carolina

 Recognizing that sometimes wrongful actions and negligence result in a person’s death, wrongful death law allows another person to step into the shoes of the deceased and to file a claim for compensation.

-Who Can File a Wrongful Death Claim in South Carolina?
+Who Can File a South Carolina Wrongful Death Claim?

 In short, if an executor is named in the deceased’s will—such as a spouse or adult child—then that person typically will be the one to bring a wrongful death claim.
 Yet, it is important to understand that the executor is seeking compensation on behalf of only certain persons according to the statute.